dssg/hitchhikers-guide/tech-tutorials/legible-good-code/README.md

     return b
 ```

----
+### PEP-8 is your friend

-# PEP-8 is your friend
+* 79 character lines (comes from the days of punchcards)

-* 79 character lines
+* Use parenthesis for lines that span multiple lines
 * function_names are snake_case
 * ClassNames are CamelCase
 * CONSTANT_NAMES are BIG_CASE